 - Take a backup of the running database.

 Set up the database dump in a test environment and test it for any issues.

 Tip: We recommend you to test the database dump before the cleanup task as the cleanup can take some time.

-Depending on your database, select the appropriate token cleanup script from here and run it on the database dump.
-This takes a backup of the necessary tables, turns off SQL updates, and cleans the database of unused tokens.
+Run the following script (select one according to your database) on the database dump.
+It takes a backup of the necessary tables, turns off SQL updates and cleans the database of unused tokens.

 Once the cleanup is over, start the API Manager pointing to the cleaned-up database dump and test thoroughly for any issues.

 You can also schedule a cleanup task that will automatically run after a given period of time.
 Here's an example:

 WSO2AM_DBwith the name of your API Manager database in the above script.